bremor/bureau_of_meteorology/README.md

 ## Release Notes

+### 1.2.0 - Refactor for breaking changes made by HA
+  - HA have completely changed how weather forecasts are handled causing a breaking change (thanks to @evilmarty for the work to update the integration).

 ### 1.1.21 - Fix for BOM breaking change
   - A minor bug fix for the previous fix.